donomii/Quon/README.md

 ## Current status

-The C, Java, and Perl backends work completely.
-The Node.js backend produces code that works, but it is failing some tests.
+The C, Java, Perl, and Node.js backends can compile the compiler and the current check programs.
+The test matrix compares output from all four bootstrap compilers across all four output targets.

 ## Compiling